atmin/jtmpl/README.md

 		Hello, <span data-jtmpl="innerHTML=who">server</span>

-	* _fundamental limitation is the contents of each [section](http://mustache.github.io/mustache.5.html) must be valid structural HTML, you cannot freely mix Mustache and HTML tags_
+	_Fundamental limitation is the contents of each [section](http://mustache.github.io/mustache.5.html) must be valid structural HTML, you cannot freely mix Mustache and HTML tags_

-	* _temporary limitation is partials are not currently supported, plans are to support id-based and URL-based partials_
+	_Temporary limitation is partials are not currently supported, plans are to support id-based and URL-based partials_

 * it's a [MV(C)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) micro-framework for the browser